Katabasis

 M.C.
 Escher

-The paradox is resolved by recognizing how our visual systems are in-fact processing the image.
+The paradox is resolved by recognizing how our visual systems are, in fact, processing the image.
 There is this paradoxical effect because our visual language uses the junctions to infer about movement.
 The problem only arises when we want to integrate or combine the junctions and the deduced movement, which can be crafted to be a contradiction.

-The important to realize is that Escher is not playing with our reflective systems, rather he’s playing with something “pre-reflective”, sort of our “visual-language” system.
+The important thing to realize is that Escher is not playing with our reflective systems, rather he’s playing with something “pre-reflective”, sort of our “visual-language” system.

-Sorites’s Paradox
+Sorites’ Paradox

 The paradox arises from and is resolved by asking for the definition of a “heap” or any predicate like “tall” or “bald”.